Combative Maine governor sparks firestorm with Vaseline jab

-BOWDOINHAM, Maine (Reuters) - Maine’s Republican Governor, Paul LePage, touched off a round of criticism on Thursday when he made a vulgar remark about a Democratic state senator.
+BOWDOINHAM, Maine, June 20 (Reuters) - Maine’s Republican Governor, Paul LePage, touched off a firestorm of criticism on Thursday when he made a vulgar remark about a Democratic state senator.

 LePage said during a television interview that Senator Troy Jackson, with whom he has sparred recently over budget issues, “claims to be for the people, but he’s the first one to give it to the people without providing Vaseline.”